roman-milk/roman-milk.github.io/a-blackmail-tale.md

  ------

  The confrontation, next.
 Thanks for the encouragement and keep voting!
-Report_Story #1